 What is ECEAP?

-The Early Childhood Education and Assistance Program (ECEAP) is a state-funded, "whole-child" preschool program.
+The Early Childhood Education and Assistance Program (ECEAP) is a Washington state-funded, "whole-child" preschool program.
 This program is designed for 3 and 4 year old children and families with school readiness and school success.
 Staff supports children's development and growth in physical, social, emotional, cognitive and creative areas.
 The program works in partnership with parents, the community and state and federal agencies.

 Who is eligible?